More than a Medal: A Passport to Culinary Stardom

 For students, take the time to observe the judges, absorb their feedback, and watch how your fellow competitors tackle challenges.
 Every moment at PICC is a chance to refine your skills, expand your knowledge, and build confidence.
 Embrace the experience fully, learn from both successes and setbacks, and use it to grow not just as a chef, but as a professional and individual.

 For professional chefs, PICC offers more than competition—it is a pathway to recognition and career growth.
-Those who perform well and meet the milestones set by Worldchefs may even become future judges, shaping the next generation of culinary talent
+Those who perform well and meet the milestones set by Worldchefs may even become future judges, shaping the next generation of culinary talent.

 COO Q&A: Zaheer Ahmad, COTHM, Pakistan.